westonstearns/for_loop_intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:ba6e1a41f2
 ## For() loop improved

 The last exercise shows the value of a for loop when you need to print out many forms of the same string.
 The higher the number of outputs the more useful the loop is.
-Imagin printing thousands of lines manually.
-It would be far too time consuming to complete.
+Imagine printing thousands of lines manually.
+It would be far too time-consuming to complete.

 Nonetheless, there are still ways we can improve our loop.